Location: Chevy Chase, Maryland

 Residents of New York purchased a three-story Colonial-style home, with a basement, in Chevy Chase, Maryland.
 It wasn’t quite how they wanted it, so they thought they’d have some work done on the house before they moved in, and some work done after.
 They found us, we discussed the project, and agreed to tackle it in two stages.

-Once our clients had lived in the house for a bit, we met with them again.
-They expressed the wish to increase the square footage of the house.
+After the move, once our clients had lived in the house for a bit, they expressed the wish to increase the square footage of the house.